 In 1981, many of the world’s leading cosmologists gathered at the Pontifical Academy of Sciences, a vestige of the coupled lineages of science and theology located in an elegant villa in the gardens of the Vatican.
 Stephen Hawking chose the august setting to present what he would later regard as his most important idea: a proposal about how the universe could have arisen from nothing.Quanta Magazine, Natalie Wolchover, June 6, 2019.

-Also, 𝗡𝗣𝗤𝗚 makes use of an absolute mathematical time in conjunction with flat Euclidean void 3D space.
-So, external to the plasma there are multiple conceptions of time, but not within any such plasma.
+Also, 𝗡𝗣𝗤𝗚 makes use of an absolute mathematical time in conjunction with Euclidean 3D void space.
+So, external to all cores there are multiple conceptions of time, but not within any such core.
 However, 𝗡𝗣𝗤𝗚 does not have a single origin like the Big Bang.
-Instead 𝗡𝗣𝗤𝗚 has many ongoing intermittent plasma emission events from AGN SMBH and possibly other forms of high energy mergers and events where Planck plasma temperatures are reached and plasma is emitted.
-So, unfortunately, Hawking’s hope that this idea could stop the “… and what comes before that?” question, does not apply in NPQG.
-As a side note, if it is possible for a Planck photon to escape the plasma, it would also experience no time, until which point it transferred any quanta of energy and fell below the Planck energy.
+Instead 𝗡𝗣𝗤𝗚 has many ongoing intermittent plasma emission events from active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other forms of high energy mergers and events where Planck energy is reached and plasma is emitted.
+So, unfortunately, Hawking’s hope that his idea could stop the “… and what comes before that?” question does not apply in 𝗡𝗣𝗤𝗚.

 Hawking partnered with Hartle to create the ““no-boundary proposal” which…